jonnyweatherly/aajonusnet/md/QNA/Q&A Of May 26, 2013.md

 Q: I got a rash on my legs after the trips to Glen Ivy hot springs and your facial cream worked.

 A: Yeah, good.
 See I tell you, you just need to get the poisons out of the body with the heat first and then the poisons are out.
 When they're trapped in the skin, they're going to keep doing damage to the skin because they're locking up in the connective tissue underneath the skin and passing through the skin a little at a time and it abraises the tissue.
-When you get into the hot bath like at Glenn Ivy and you spend the day in there, you've got like five, seven, eight hours in there where you are constantly perspiring those poisons out.
+When you get into the hot bath like at Glen Ivy and you spend the day in there, you've got like five, seven, eight hours in there where you are constantly perspiring those poisons out.
 Now the next wave that comes under the skin again, if another wave does come, you need to do the same thing again because those poisons are either coming from your muscles or your bones and it has to get to the skin again, under the skin and then it has to pass through the skin.
 So if you move it fast with long hot baths and then put the Primal Facial body care cream there on top, you strengthen those cells while they're cleaning.
 And they get to absorb everything.
 But if the poisons are locked in the skin, the poisons have a tendency to hold on to the fat molecules.

 Q: Could you divert it by eating cheese and divert it to the stomach?
 Instead of in the skin?